Gmagon/src.gmagon.com/source/guide/trytomp3/best-solutions-to-convert-pcm-to-mp3.md

 Step 2: After clicking “Continue”, switch to “Convert”, and the following interface will show up.
 ![](../img/convert.png)
 <br>
-Step 3: Click “Import files” or “Import directory” to add PCM video files that you want to extract audio from.
+Step 3: Click “Import files” or “Import directory” to add PCM files that you want to convert to MP3.
 ![](../img/trytomp3-2.png)
 <br>
 Step 4: Click “Output directory” to set output path.
 When ready, click “Convert” to start.